torstein-vik/zophie/README.md

 7. Login to Firebase (with 'firebase login')
 8. Update .firebaserc to accommodate whatever your Firebase project is
 9. In the firebase directory, use 'firebase serve' to run locally and 'firebase deploy' to deploy online.
+10. Add 'resolvers += "Artima Maven Repository" at "http://repo.artima.com/releases"' to ~/.sbt/1.0/global.sbt
-10. Run 'sbt' in the zophie directory to start SBT
+11. Run 'sbt' in the zophie directory to start SBT
-11. Inside SBT, run 'test' to test the zophie codebase
+12. Inside SBT, run 'test' to test the zophie codebase

 Please tell us if this doesn't work, because that means something is wrong with our instructions.